Diegojs5/minikube/k8s_elastic_kibana_apm/README.md

-# Setup Example of Elastic stack on Kubernetes
+# Setup Elastic stack on Kubernetes

 Configuration to run Elasticsearch + Kibana + Elastic APM server and a Node.js app on Kubernetes.